Florida Bar Leadership Academy Class VIII: The Experience of the ‘Pandemic Class’

 David Thompson is a trial attorney with Coker Law in Jacksonville.

 (Editor’s Note: The deadline to apply for the 2022-2023 Wm.
 Reece Smith, Jr., Leadership Academy Class X has been extended to February 11.
 The Leadership Academy is open to all Florida Bar members who are in good standing.
-In an effort to achieve diversity among the participants, qualified individuals will be sought from different backgrounds, large and small law firms, the private and public sectors, different practice areas, and different geographical areas of the state.
-To apply, click here.
-All application must be received on or before February 11.)
+In an effort to achieve diversity among the participants, qualified individuals will be sought from different backgrounds, large and small law firms, the private and public sectors, different practice areas, and different geographical areas of the state.)